 Follow in the Footsteps of Legendary Racers like Dale Earnhardt

-There are plenty of other drivers and legendary figures who also lived in the area as well, but this is a must visit for any race fan.
+There are plenty of other drivers and legendary figures who also lived in the area, but this is a must-visit for any race fan.

 Explore The NASCAR Hall of Fame